-The overall operating environment improved slightly from the previous year with marginal pick-up in demand for processed equipment.
-However, while the global economic activities were experiencing some gradual pick-up, particularly in the USA, the operating condition for the Group's processed equipment sector as a whole are still suffering from over-capacity and intense competition.
+In our previous annual financial report, I had commented that the operating environment for process equipment in 2015 is expected to be very difficult.
+It turned out to be significantly more challenging than we had anticipated.
+Global demand for process equipment continued to fall as major end-users slashed capital expenditure budgets as their revenues and profits plunged on falling commodities prices.
+As the result, the operating condition for the Group's process equipment sector as a whole is still suffering from over-capacity and intense competition.
 With over 90% of production currently being exported, the Group's order book is mainly driven by global demand for fabrication of process equipment which in turn is dependent on the capital expenditure in the oil & gas, petrochemical, energy and oleo-chemical sectors.